meliajm/bento/notes.md

 20. [] add admin to user
 21. [] make login

-so here's the plan
+[x] so here's the plan
-user goes to bento box new page from this form user can add menu items from checkboxes maybe then creates new bento box
+user goes to bento box new page from this form user can add menu items from checkboxes then creates new bento box

+[] total price is not calculated for bentos created this way

-user then goes to order page
-can select bentos from checkboxes again goes to show page of order with edit link places order
+[] user then goes to order page can select bentos from checkboxes again goes to show page of order with edit link places order

+[] need to figure out how to save array of ids to bentos and orders

 only admin can make new menu items